haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 * lower distance limit
 * upper distance limit

-The corresponding CNS-formatted HADDOCK restraint file for those would be:
+The corresponding CNS-formatted HADDOCK restraint file for those would be ([unambig-xlinks.tbl](/education/HADDOCK-local-tutorial/unambig-xlinks.tbl){:target="_blank"}):
 <pre style="background-color:#DAE4E7">
-assi (segid A and resid 27  and name CA) (segid B and resid 18  and name CA)  23 23 0 assi (segid A and resid 122 and name CA) (segid B and resid 125 and name CA)  23 23 0 assi (segid A and resid 122 and name CA) (segid B and resid 128 and name CA)  23 23 0 assi (segid A and resid 122 and name CA) (segid B and resid 127 and name CA)  23 23 0 assi (segid A and resid 55  and name CA) (segid B and resid 169 and name CA)  26 26 0 assi (segid A and resid 55  and name CA) (segid B and resid 179 and name CA)  26 26 0 assi (segid A and resid 54  and name CA) (segid B and resid 179 and name CA)  26 26 0
+assign (segid A and resid 27  and name CA) (segid B and resid 18  and name CA)  23 23 0 assign (segid A and resid 122 and name CA) (segid B and resid 125 and name CA)  23 23 0 assign (segid A and resid 122 and name CA) (segid B and resid 128 and name CA)  23 23 0 assign (segid A and resid 122 and name CA) (segid B and resid 127 and name CA)  23 23 0 assign (segid A and resid 55  and name CA) (segid B and resid 169 and name CA)  26 26 0 assign (segid A and resid 55  and name CA) (segid B and resid 179 and name CA)  26 26 0 assign (segid A and resid 54  and name CA) (segid B and resid 179 and name CA)  26 26 0
 </pre>

 As a reminder, distance restraints are defined as:
 <pre style="background-color:#DAE4E7">
-assi (selection1) (selection2) distance, lower-bound correction, upper-bound correction
+assign (selection1) (selection2) distance, lower-bound correction, upper-bound correction
 </pre>

 where the lower limit for the distance is calculated as: distance minus lower-bound correction